erkaminski/customer-segmentation-aws-pipeline/README.md

 ## Design Choices

-- Synthetic data was used to simulate realistic retail behavior while avoiding privacy constraints
+- Synthetic data was used to mimic realistic retail behavior while avoiding privacy issues
 - Data was stored in Parquet format for efficient querying
 - Transaction data was partitioned by year and month to optimize Athena performance
 - Glue Data Catalog was used to expose datasets as queryable tables